Weddings provide florists an ideal opportunity to showcase their creativity and talent for crafting beautiful arrangements and displays.

 The popularity of creatively designed flowers and plant displays has corresponded with increased demand to have these products featured in wedding plans.

-But these events can also present additional risks you may not encounter in your normal business operations.
+But these events can also present additional risks you may not encounter in your normal floral business operations.

 This is one possible instance where injuries could occur as a result of your displays.
-Other instances include:
+Other potential instances include:

 The wedding couple or their guests trip on potted arrangements positioned along church pews or aisleways